Avalanche Press Homepage Avalanche Press Online Store

 Australia maintained its Light Horse regiments mostly out of nostalgia, but the continent's vast distances and large undeveloped areas would have made cavalry quite valuable in actual military operations there.
 Tradition is a powerful element in building morale, and even though the 10th Light Horse was a Militia unit in 1942 its heritage and prestige would have lent its soldiers at least some additional fighting spirit.

-The original scenario design had the Light Horse attacking elite Japanese naval troops dug in on four different hilltops.
-That wouldn’t have worked: The Aussies have lower morale, don’t have a significant firepower advantage and not that great a numerical advantage.
-The only thing they’ve got going for them is superior mobility.
-So instead of letting the Japanese start on the board and dug in, I turned it into a meeting engagement with the two sides entering on the east and west edges and battling for the high ground.
-That will let the Aussies grab the largest hilltop first (since it’s closer to the east edge where the Aussies enter), and be in a position to battle the Japanese for the other hilltops before the latter can dig in.
-I also cut the game to 18 turns to keep the lower-morale Aussies from fading over the long term due to the +1 column shift for fire against cavalry, but to compensate I eliminated the northeastern hill on the map (that would have been too much of a gimme for the Aussies).
-The Japanese will likely have to try and push the Aussies off the southeastern hilltop to win; a much more plausible objective than the Aussies trying to do that to dug-in, higher-morale Japanese infantry.
+This is a meeting engagement with the two sides entering on the east and west edges and battling for the high ground.
+That lets the Aussies grab the largest hilltop first (since it’s closer to the east edge where the Aussies enter), and be in a position to battle the Japanese for the other hilltops before the latter can dig in.
+The Japanese will likely have to try and push the Aussies off the southeastern hilltop to win.

 Scenario Six